 - k.
-Preliminary investigation proceedings before the committee on decorum and investigation of government agencies;62 and - Those information deemed confidential or privileged pursuant to pertinent rules and regulations issued by the Supreme Court, such as information on disbarment proceedings, DNA profiles and results, or those ordered by courts to be kept confidential;63 - 8.
+Preliminary investigation proceedings before the committee on decorum and investigation of government agencies; - I. Investigation proceedings and records during the preliminary investigation in administrative cases in the civil service; - m.
+Those information deemed confidential or privileged pursuant to pertinent rules and regulations issued by the Supreme Court, such as information on disbarment proceedings, DNA profiles and results, or those ordered by courts to be kept confidential; and - n.
+Information on a bank inquiry orders issued by the Court of Appeals, including its contents and its receipt. - 8.
 Matters considered confidential under banking and finance laws and their amendatory laws, such as: - a.
-RA No. 1405 (Law on Secrecy of Bank Deposits);
+RA No. 1405 (Law on Secrecy of Bank Deposits); - b.

-- b.
 RA No. 6426 (Foreign Currency Deposit Act of the Philippines) and relevant regulations; - c.
 RA No. 8791 (The General Banking Law of 2000); - d.
-RA No. 9160 (Anti-Money Laundering Act of 2001); and - e.
-RA No. 9510 (Credit Information System Act); - 9.
+RA No. 9160 (Anti-Money Laundering Act of 2001), as amended by RA No. 11521; - e.
+RA No. 9510 (Credit Information System Act); and - f.
+RA No. 245, as amended by Presidential Decree No. 1878; - 9.
 Other exceptions to the right to information under laws, jurisprudence, rules and regulations, such as: - a.
-Those deemed confidential pursuant to treaties, executive agreements, other international agreements, or international proceedings, such as: - (1) When the disclosure would prejudice legitimate commercial interest or competitive position of investor-states pursuant to investment agreements;64 - (2) Those deemed confidential or protected information pursuant to United Nations Commission on International Trade Law Rules on Transparency in Treaty-based Investor-State Arbitration and Arbitration Rules (UNCITRAL Transparency Rules);65 and - Refugee proceedings and documents under the 1951 Convention Relating to the Status of Refugees, as implemented by DOJ Circular No. 58 (s.
-2012);
+Those deemed confidential pursuant to treaties, executive agreements, other international agreements, or international proceedings, such as:

-62 Section 14, Civil Service Commission Resolution No. 01-0940.
+&lt;sup>68 Section 14, Civil Service Commission (CSC) Resolution No. 01-0940.